-The postdiluvian people said to themselves let us build "'a tower which will reach into heaven" (Ge 11:4).
-They were the first to repopulate the world after the flood so why would they need defenses from enemies?
-The heavenly reference is understandable.
 "Noah lived 350 years after the flood" (9:28) and was 950 years old when he died (:29).
 The families were living together as "one people, [with] . . . the same language" (11:6).
 They were familiar with how God rescued them from the flood so why would they need a tower to reach heaven?
 "The name of the Lord is a strong tower; the righteous runs into it and is safe" (Pr 18:10).
-They didn't want to disband and disperse and "be scattered abroad over the face of the whole earth" (Ge 11:4) so a tower would be a symbol of achievement and monument to "make for ourselves a name" (:4).
+They didn't want to disband and disperse and "be scattered abroad over the face of the whole earth" (Ge 11:4) so a tower would be a symbol of achievement and monument to "'make for ourselves a name'" (:4).
 Perhaps the phrase was just a manner of speaking such as there were "great cities fortified to heaven" (Dt 9:1).
-Some cite how they used to explain the universe.
+Some cite how they explained the universe.
 Mountains functioned as supports to the sky and the meeting point was where the gods gathered.
 On flat lands they built structures as substitutes.
-The Akkadian word for them was "ziggurratu" meaning "pinnacle, mountaintop, templetower."
+The Akkadian word for them was "ziggurratu" meaning "pinnacle, mountaintop, temple-tower."
 The ziggurat at Babylon was called "Etemenanki" meaning "the house of the foundation of heaven and earth."
 God then "confused the language of the whole earth; and from there the Lord scattered them abroad over the face of the whole earth" (Ge 11:9).
 "Therefore its name was called Babel" (:9).
 The Hebrew translation means "the city of the dispersion of the tribes."
-The Sumerian name

-"ka-dingir-ra" means "gate of god."
+The Sumerian name "ka-dingir-ra" means "gate of god."
 You might say there was both a political and religious basis for the endeavors.

 Sin precipitates a propensity in man to depend upon himself.
 "The Lord has looked down from heaven upon the sons of men, to see if there are any who understand, who seek after God" (Ps 14:2).
-One writer explains the height of the tower as being an observatory to study the moon and It becomes an astrological religious substitute stars. leading to occult practices.
+One writer explains the height of the tower as being an observatory to study the moon and stars.
+God gave the stars "for signs and for seasons" (Ge 1:14).
+Then their astronomers created a star chart of the constellations which has similarities to a horoscope (McGuire and Anderson 42).
+It becomes an astrological religious substitute leading to occult practices and turns worship away from God and elevates self instead.
 God saw that "they have all turned aside; together they have become corrupt; there is no one who does good, not even one" (:3).
 The Enuma Elish is the Babylonian account of creation.
 Its mythology relates how gods decide to build a place for King Marduk.
-Archeologists discovered in Babylon a ceremonial street which led to shrines in a sacred part of the city where there was a 1200x1500 foot court in which was the temple of Marduk and the Tower of Babel.
+Archeologists discovered in Babylon a ceremonial street which led to shrines in a sacred part of the city where there was a 1200x1500 foot court in which was the temple of Bel Marduk, the patron god of Babylon (Truscott 419), and the Tower of Babel.
 The temple at the bottom was the god's residence.
-There was also a stairway up the ziggurat to connect the earthly sanctuary to the heavenly pinnacle where there was a shrine to conduct religious rituals.
+There was also a stairway up the ziggurat to connect the earthly sanctuary to the heavenly pinnacle where there was a shrine to conduct religious rituals (Truscott 419).
 Their literature says "They raised high the head of Esagila equaling Apsu."
-"Esagila" refers to the abode of the god and "Apsu" is its high, heavenly location. happened early in Babylon's existence.
+"Esagila" refers to the abode of the god and "Apsu" is its high, heavenly location.
+This happened early in Babylon's existence.
 "Stand fast now in your spells and in your many sorceries with which you have labored from your youth" (Isa 47:12).
-This was a manmade religious system referred to as "Babylon the Great, Mother of All Prostitutes and Obscenities of the World" (Rev 17:5).
+This was a man-made religious system referred to as "'Babylon the Great, Mother of All Prostitutes and Obscenities of the World'" (Rev 17:5).
 "Mother" means it is the source of spiritual adultery.